sisinflab-swot/ridematchain/README.md

 ```
 docker-compose up
 ```
+Open grafana in your browser (default: http://localhost:3000) and login with admin user (default: user/pass = admin/admin).
+The following dashboards are included:

+1. _Semantic Dashboard_, which reports time performance of semantic tasks.
+2. _Sawtooth Performance_, which reports overall blockchain statistics.

 ## Deployment
-The framework has been tested using Hyperledger Sawtooth 1.0.
+The RideMATCHain framework has been tested using Hyperledger Sawtooth 1.0.
 Any feedback about compatibility with Hyperledger Sawtooth 1.1 is welcome.

 ## Authors